British sitcom: To the Manor Born

-Co-starring Penelope Keith as Audrey Fforbes-Hamilton and Peter Bowles as Richard DeVere, To the Manor Born (1979–1981, 2007) was a 'feel-good' series following the leading characters' 'will-they-won't they' love story.
-Written by Peter Spence and Christopher Bond and produced and directed by Gareth Gwenlan, it was a sitcom with the one of the largest audience ratings of the period.
+Co-starring Penelope Keith as Audrey fforbes-Hamilton and Peter Bowles as Richard DeVere, To the Manor Born (1979–1981, 2007) was a 'feel-good' series following the leading characters' 'will-they-won't they' love story.
+Written by Peter Spence and Christopher Bond and produced and directed by Gareth Gwenlan, it was a sitcom with one of the largest audience ratings of the period.
 The final episode of series 1, which aired on 11 November 1979, was the most watched British television programme (excluding live events) of the 1970s, drawing 23.95 million viewers.
 The final episode in 1981 received 17.80 million viewers.
 The series has been repeated over 1,000 times.
 Major supporting roles were played by Angela Thorne as Audrey's friend Marjory and Daphne Heard as Mrs Polouvicka, Richard's mother.
 Other members of the cast included Alan David, John Rudling, Michael Bilton, Gerald Sim, Michael Cochrane, and Georgie Glen.
 The music was written by Ronnie Hazlehurst.